manas-katual/Linux-Vault/README.md

 # Linux-Vault
-This repo contains Linux notes
+This repo contains all Linux notes